HiroshiNeto/netflix/api/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6

-* System dependencies

 * Configuration
+    - bundle install
+    - yarn install --check-files
+    - cp .env-sample .env and insert the database environments

 * Database creation